chaendizzle/Terran-Tanks/README.md

  - Goliath: Balanced anti-air missile mech that also has a chaingun attack against land targets.
 Built from the Tier 2 Mech Factory.

+ - Marauder: Heavily armored, single-target anti-ground infantry unit.
+Can often take out large ground-based single targets without dying too quickly to splash damage.
+Can only attack land.
+Built from the Tier 2 Land Factory.

  - Marine: Cheap, quick infantry unit with high damage for its cost.
 Can use Stim Pack to temporarily increase fire rate and movement speed at the cost of health.
 Very weak against splash damage.
 Can attack both land and air.
 Built from the Tier 1 Land Factory.

  - Missile Turret: Anti-air turret with a devastating splash-damage missile attack.
 Can also shoot cloaked (and underwater) units.
 Built by the builder.

  - Siege Tank: Tank unit that can transform between a mobile, short-range tank mode, and an immobile, long-range siege mode.
 Siege mode can effectively destroy groups of small units and static defenses, but cannot easily escape danger.
 Can attack land only.
 Built from the Tier 2 Land Factory.

+ - Thor: Walking gun battery with powerful weapons against both ground and air.
+Strong against all air targets, but weak against masses of small ground units.
+Built from the Tier 2 Mech Factory.

  - Valkyrie: Fast-firing missile cruiser that deals splash damage.
 Can attack both land and air, but is more effective against air targets.
 Strong against groups of air units, and weak to anti-air defenses and large, heavy-hitting single targets.
 Built from the Tier 2 Air Factory.